England reduce India to 204-6 in fifth Test with Gus Atkinson, Josh Tongue in wickets before Chris Woakes injury scare

 An England attack shorn of Ben Stokes mixed erratic and excellent bowling to reduce India to 204-6 from 64 overs on a rain-hit day one of the fifth Test as Chris Woakes suffered a big injury scare.

-Josh Tongue (2-47) conceded 11 wides across three deliveries in a wayward opening over before returning in the evening to nick off Sai Sudharsan (38) and Ravindra Jadeja (9) with unplayable, near-identical out-swingers from around the wicket.
+Gus Atkinson (2-31) was superb but Josh Tongue (2-47) conceded 11 wides across three deliveries in a wayward opening over before returning in the evening to nick off Sai Sudharsan (38) and Ravindra Jadeja (9) with unplayable, near-identical out-swingers.

 - Scorecard: England vs India, fifth Test, The Oval 🏏